Tom Izzo on Juwan Howard, string of losses, plans going forward

 The Spartans have lost four of their last five matchups, all against Big Ten teams.

 EAST LANSING, Mich.
-(WILX) - Michigan State head basketball coach Tom Izzo speaks during the MSU coaches weekly press conference.
+(WILX) - Michigan State head basketball coach Tom Izzo addressed his team’s recent strings of losses, and the behavior of rival coaches, during the MSU coaches weekly press conference.

 Both Michigan and Michigan State had tough losses over the weekend, with Michigan head coach Juwan Howard finding himself in the spotlight after an altercation with Wisconsin assistant coach Greg Gard.